Pilates Leg Exercises for Strength and Flexibility

 Position:

-All of these exercises are positioned lying on your side with your hips and shoulders stacked on top of each other.
-The head rests on the bottom arm and the legs are piked forward about 10 degrees for better balance.
+These exercises can be positioned lying on your side with your hips and shoulders stacked on top of each other, or standing as shown to the right.

 Movement: